 After each speech they will award points according to the categories on the marking sheet.
-At the end of the debate, the adjudicators retire to a separate room to tally the scores and determine the result.
-The chief adjudicator delivers some feedback and announces the result of the debate to the audience.
+At the end of the debate, the adjudicators will tally the scores and determine the result.
+The Chief Adjudicator delivers some feedback and announces the result of the debate to the audience.